du-phan/apero-soleil-website/PROJECT_DESCRIPTION.md

 - `is_sunlit` (boolean indicating sun presence)
 - Additional metadata fields for calculations (sun altitude, azimuth, etc.)

-For testing and development purposes, use the sample dataset in `/sample_data/sunlight_results_20250504_142712.csv`
+For testing and development purposes, use the sample geojson dataset in `/src/data/`

 ## 🎨 DESIGN PRINCIPLES